zbjornson/bson-to-json/README.md

-Directly converts BSON to a JSON string (stored in a Buffer).
+Directly converts a BSON buffer to a JSON string stored in a Buffer.
 Useful for quickly sending MongoDB database query results to a client over JSON+HTTP.

+The output of this library should be identical to `JSON.stringify(BSON.deserialize(v))`, with one exception: this module writes full-precision (64-bit signed) BSON Longs to the JSON buffer.
+This is valid because JSON does not specify a maximum numeric precision, but js-bson instead writes an object with low and high bits.

 Still a work in progress.
 Current benchmark with a ~2500-element array of medium objects (9MB BSON):